Retraction methods and fixed point free maps with null minimal displacements on unit balls: Main fixed point free results

 \begin{proposition} Let $H$ be an infinite dimensional Hilbert space.
 Then: \begin{itemize} \item[(i)] There exists a uniformly asymptotically regular Lipschitz mapping $T\colon B_H\to B_H$ with no fixed points. \item[(ii)] For any $\alpha\in (0,1)$ and $\lambda>0$, $B_H$ fails the FPP for $\alpha$-H\"older $\lambda$-contractive maps with null minimal displacement. \end{itemize} \end{proposition}

-\begin{proof} We may assume that $H$ is not separable.
-It is well-known (and simple to check) that $H$ contains a linear complemented isometric copy of $\ell_2$.
-If $R$ is a nonexpansive projection from $H$ onto $\ell_2$, seen as its isometric copy, then after taking suitable compositions, it suffices to show (i) for $H=\ell_2$.
-Let $(e_i)_{i=1}^\infty$ denote the unit basis of $\ell_2$.
-Lin \cite{Lin} showed that the set $K\in\mathcal{B}(\ell_2)$ given in the proof of Theorem \ref{thm:M1sec5}, with $\|\cdot\|=\|\cdot\|_{\ell_2}$, fails the FPP for uniformly asymptotically regular Lipschitz maps.
+\begin{proof} It is well-known (and simple to check) that $H$ contains a linear complemented isometric copy of $\ell_2$.
+If $R$ is a nonexpansive projection onto $\ell_2$, as its isometric copy, then after taking suitable compositions, it suffices to show (i) for $H=\ell_2$.
+Let $(e_i)_{i=1}^\infty$ denote the unit basis of $\ell_2$ and take the set $K\in \mathcal{B}(B_{\ell_2})$ considered by Lin in \cite{Lin}.
+He showed that $K$ fails the FPP for uniformly asymptotically regular Lipschitz maps.
 Let $F\colon K\to K$ denote such a map.
 Next pick a nonexpansive projection $P\colon \ell_2 \to K$.
 Then the composition $T=F\circ P$ maps $B_{\ell_2}$ into itself, has no fixed points, and is Lipschitz and uniformly asymptotically regular.
 This proves (i).
 The proof of (ii) is virtually the same as the proof of \cite[Proposition 4.1-(9)]{Bar}. \end{proof}

 \begin{corollary} Let $1< p< \infty$.
 Then: \begin{itemize} \item[(i)] There exists a uniformly asymptotically regular Lipschitz mapping $T\colon B_{L_p}\to B_{L_p}$ with no fixed points. \item[(ii)] For any $\alpha\in (0,1)$, $B_{L_p}$ fails the FPP for $\alpha$-H\"older $\lambda$-contractive maps. \end{itemize} \end{corollary}